hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 The most interesting graph in our opinion is the histogram.
 It shows an increase in the number of restaurants (because as the radius increases, the area is increased by the power of 2), and then at a certain threshold we get far enough from the center and the number of restaurants is dropping.
-We also thing that the heat map is really intresting, because it shows in a very clear manner what is "the hottest" zone in San Francisco, and it shows clearly how the "heat" reduces gradually.
+We also thing that the heat map is really interesting, because it shows in a very clear manner what is "the hottest" zone in San Francisco, and it shows clearly how the "heat" reduces gradually.

-This mini resaerch can help tourists gain knowledge about a destination, before even visiting it.
+This mini research can help tourists gain knowledge about a destination, before even visiting it.

 ### Recomendations
 - Try and check other cities around the world.